Art-of-WiFi/UniFi-API-browser/README.md

 [![Donate](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M7TVNVX3Z44VN)

 ### Features
-The Unifi API browser tool offers the following features:
+The UniFi API browser tool offers the following features:
-- browse data collections/API endpoints exposed by the Unifi Controller API in an easy manner
+- browse data collections/API endpoints exposed by the UniFi Controller API in an easy manner
 - switch between sites managed by the connected controller
 - switch between output formats (currently `json`, `PHP array`, `PHP var_dump`, `PHP var_export` and `json highlighted` have been implemented)
 - switch between default Bootstrap theme and the [Bootswatch] (https://bootswatch.com/) themes
-- an "About" modal which shows version information for PHP, cURL and the Unifi Controller
+- an "About" modal which shows version information for PHP, cURL and the UniFi Controller
 - very easy setup with minimal dependencies
 - timing details of API queries can be useful to "benchmark" your controller
 - useful tool when developing applications that make use of the API
 - the API exposes more data than is visible through the Controller's web interface which makes the tool useful for troubleshooting purposes
-- comes bundled with an extensive PHP class for access to the Unifi Controller API, which supports even more API Endpoints
+- comes bundled with an extensive PHP class for access to the UniFi Controller API, which supports even more API Endpoints
 - debug mode to troubleshoot cURL connections (set `$debug` to `true` in the config file to enable debug mode)

 ### Data collections/API endpoints currently implemented in the API browser